bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

        sdkmanager "platforms;android-18"
        sdkmanager "build-tools;18.0.1"

-To check the full list of available packages by
+You can check the full list of available packages (including obsolete packages) that you have already installed by running an `sdk` task:

 1. Run `sdkmanager --list --include_obsolete --verbose` command.